 From June 2016 they have a lab next door where they produce brioche, focacce, panettoni etc. a pleasure for the eye.

 Via San Vitale, 98 - 051 230049

 While you're walking into Via San Vitale, maybe after a summer rock show at Vicolo Bolognetti, just imagine to walk inside a Sicilian patisserie.
-At Gelatauro you could taste some of the flavours of that beautiful island trying their pistachio or almond icecream, the jasmine granita or the sweet manna (a resin that only grows from ash trees in Castelbuono).
+At Gelatauro you could taste some of the flavors of that beautiful island trying their pistachio or almond ice cream, the jasmine granita or the sweet manna (a resin that only grows from ash trees in Castelbuono).
 The place is cute and you can also have breakfast there, trying some of their handmade cookies or (in winter) their great hot chocolate.